 We’re in kind of a high season for major historical battles in the Middle East, like Yarmouk, Chaldiran, and Marj Dabiq (there’s another one coming next week).
 You could argue that Manzikert is the biggest of the bunch, because although it took another 400 years to finally come to fruition, Manzikert set in motion the eventual collapse of the Byzantine (AKA Roman) Empire.

 After converting en masse to Islam sometime in the 10th century, the Seljuks swept through Iran and Iraq in the early 11th century.
 Along the way, they “liberated” the Abbasid Caliph in Baghdad.
 In 945 the weakened Abbasids, who were already mostly governing at the whim of their Turkish slave soldiers, had been brought under the “protection” of the Iranian Buyid Dynasty from the southern Caspian region.
 In practice this “protection” meant that the caliphs retained their titles and theoretical authority, but the Buyids ran the caliphate.
 The Buyids were Shiʿa, and though they never tried to impose Shiʿism on the rest of the empire, the Abbasids appear to have welcomed the arrival of the Sunni Seljuk ruler Tughril Bey (d.
 1063) to Baghdad in 1055.
 Of course, instead of running the Buyids out of town and restoring the traditional prerogatives of the caliph, the Seljuks simply replaced Buyid protection with their own.
-The Seljuks turned their attention toward the Shiʿa Fatimid Caliphate in Egypt, which was itself very interested in capturing Baghdad and putting its Abbasid rivals out of commission, but they also sought to extend their authority into the Caucasus.
+The Seljuks turned most of their attention toward the Shiʿa Fatimid Caliphate in Egypt, but they also sought to extend their authority into the Caucasus.

 Isaac, then Isaac I, who was Byzantine Emperor from 1057 to 1059, was dead set on rebuilding his weakened army, but his methods for raising the necessary money (confiscating land from nobles and the Orthodox Church) made him unpopular, and he was forced to appoint as his heir apparent the future Constantine X Doukas.
 He then contracted a severe illness and had to abdicate.
 Constantine X was a weak ruler who allowed the palace bureaucracy to control the empire, which meant that the money Isaac had earmarked for strengthening the army was distributed back to influential nobles and the Church.
 Meanwhile, in 1064 the Seljuks, now ruled by Sultan Alp Arslan (d.
 1072), seized the Armenian city of Ani in the Caucasus, which had been annexed by Constantine IX many years earlier.
 Constantine X died, and his wife Eudokia became regent for their sons.
 Because the situation on the eastern frontier looked so dire, she broke a deathbed promise to Constantine and remarried, to a Byzantine general named Romanos Diogenes, who then became emperor in 1068.
 But he was not universally well-received.